 Getting married is a joyous occasion, but months of dealing with wedding planners, caterers, florists, photographers, and the like can be overwhelming.
 Adding even more to the stress is the constant struggle of staying on budget for your wedding planning and expenses.

 That's the beauty of the honeymoon.
 It's a chance to take a deep breath and enjoy your new life as a married couple.
 Unfortunately, after months of racking up wedding expenses, figuring out how to pay for the honeymoon can be equally as stressful.

-If you want to avoid being stressed out on your honeymoon and immediately thereafter, choosing the right payment method will make all the difference.
-So, the question is, should you pay for your honeymoon with credit or in cash?
+If you want to avoid being stressed out on your honeymoon and immediately after that, choosing the right payment method will make all the difference.
+So, the question is, should you pay for your honeymoon with a credit or in cash?